baberparweez/users-table/README.md

 Make sure you have a `phpunit.xml` configuration file in your plugin directory that defines the test suites.

+## What could have been done better

+-   I opted to not use any JS library like React or Vue.
+This was to intially save time and for a task this size, including additional libraries or frameworks would be an overkill.
+For a plugin that would grow over time, I would opt to use latest techniques and adopt React with Vite for this particular plugin.

+-   I included my assets for SCSS and JS within an index.js file.
+To improve, I would have split this further and included all SCSS in one parent file—with the same being done for all JS.
+In this plugin, I kept it simple as it worked and I applied minimal styles and JS.

+-   I would have created more accurate unit tests that I understand better but I used WP Mock for the very first time so it was challenging and intriguing.

 ## Third-Party Code

 -   https://github.com/n3r4zzurr0/svg-spinners